yetnetbehailu/Skincare-confessions/skincare_confessions/static/testing/testing.md

  ➤ Add & Cancel button on hover receives borders and pulsing hover effect is triggered.
 Add button on click submits form data & redirects to browse reviews page if all fields pass the validation requirements.
 Otherwise, error message alerts user on what needs to be done.
 Whilst cancel button refreshes and renders the same page.

+ ➤ Note on edit review form when page renders then some of the fields are pre-filled (for convenience).
+Pre-filled fields are Skincare Category, Brand Name, Product Review, Price & Vegan.

 - **Logout;**

  ➤ To be able to logout user has to be logged in first.
 Logout button can then be found on either the topnav or sidenav, which on click will automatically sign out user & render the login page.